SQL Relay is a database connection management solution.

 Similarly, though SQL Relay can provide a single-point of access for multiple databases, it does not currently provide a mechanism for joining tables across databases or sending the same query to multiple databases and merging the result sets.

-SQL Relay cannot currently translate queries from one syntax to another.
+SQL Relay does provide a query translation framework and various query translation modules.
+However SQL Relay cannot automatically translate queries from one syntax to another.
 Though it can be used to aim an app originally written for MySQL at Oracle, for example, it cannot (yet) transparently convert queries in MySQL syntax to Oracle syntax.
+If you want to use aim an app originally written for one database at another, you would have to modify the queries in the application, or write/configure custom query translation modules to translate specific queries from one form to another.

 See Persistent Database Connection Pooling.